rmaicle/sut/README.md

 ## Rationale

 Currently, the execution of unit tests in the D runtime module is an all or nothing approach.
 Selectively executing unit tests is not supported.

 Development, maintenance, and enhancement of fine-grained details and components require testing to be performed at that level in isolation.
-In the context of testing an enhancement involving a single function, running all unit tests of the module it belongs to and all imported user- created modules is kind of an overkill.
+In the context of testing an enhancement involving a single function, running all unit tests of the module it belongs to and all imported user-created modules is kind of an overkill.
 Also, running other unit tests in those modules will incur extra time that is not of concern at that point.

 This module aims to provide the capability to selectively execute unit tests although it requires extra code to be inserted in module scope and unit test